molfaryura/Password-Manager/README.md

 <img src="img/demo.png">

 ## :toolbox: Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issueif you encounter a bug or have a suggestion for an improvement.
+Please feel free to submit a pull request or open an issue if you encounter a bug or have a suggestion for an improvement.

 ## Contact
 If you have any questions, comments, or suggestions, please feel free to contact me at oleksandrr1996@protonmail.com